onflow/freshmint/cadence/nfts/blind-nft/README.md

 ### Generating the metadata hash

-The metadata hash created by computing the SHA3_256 hash of the following:
+The metadata hash is created by computing the SHA3_256 hash of the following:

 - A 32 byte random salt (this prevents users from hash grinding all possible metadata combinations)
 - The concatenated byte encoding of all metadata fields (in the order they are defined in the schema)